YouTube to launch music streaming service next week

 YouTube Music will launch in the United States, Australia, New Zealand, Mexico and South Korea on May 22.
 It will roll out to more countries in the following weeks.

-Separately on Thursday, YouTube also said it would revamp YouTube Red, the paid version of YouTube that comes with original programing, to include YouTube Music at an additional price of $2.
+Separately on Thursday, YouTube also said it would revamp YouTube Red, the paid version of YouTube that comes with original programming, to include YouTube Music at an additional price of $2.

 YouTube Premium, which will replace YouTube Red, will cost $11.99.